-" Component selection: All current components ranked from 1 to 60 in the selection list will remain in the index.
-If the number of stocks is below 30, the highest ranked non-components are added until there are enough stocks.
+- " Outperformance factor calculation: Net dividend yield of the company divided by the STOXX Country TMI net dividend yield -1. - " Component selection: All current components ranked from 1 to 60 in the selection list will remain in the index.
+If the number of stocks is below 30, the highest ranked non-components are added until the fixed number of index components is reached.